axa-group/bauta.js/docs/request-cancelation.md

 })
 ```

-In the example of above if the request is canceled before complete all steps, an error will be thrown and the pending steps won't be executed.
+In the example of above if the request is canceled before complete all OperatorFunctions, an error will be thrown and the pending OperatorFunctions won't be executed.

 - In case of a request to a datasource, if a request is canceled, the request to the third party API will be discarded.